Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Abstract

 \section{Abstract}

-In Part I of this article we generalize the Linearized Doubling (LD) approach, introduced in earlier work by NK, by proving a general theorem stating that if $\Sigma$ is a closed minimal surface embedded in a Riemannian three-manifold $(N,g)$ and its Jacobi operator $\mathcal{L}_\Sigma$ has trivial kernel, then given a suitable family of LD solutions on $\Sigma$, a minimal surface resembling two copies of $\Sigma$ joined by many small catenoidal bridges can be constructed by PDE gluing methods.
-(An LD solution $\varphi$ on $\Sigma$ is a singular solution of the linear equation $\mathcal{L}_\Sigma \varphi =0$ with logarithmic singularities; in the construction the singularities are replaced by catenoidal bridges.)
-As an example demonstrating the applicability of the theorem we construct new doublings of the Clifford torus.
+In Part I of this article we generalize the Linearized Doubling (LD) approach, introduced in earlier work by NK, by proving a general theorem stating that if $\Sigma$ is a closed minimal surface embedded in a Riemannian three-manifold $(N,g)$ and its Jacobi operator has trivial kernel, then given a suitable family of LD solutions on $\Sigma$, a minimal surface $\breve{M}$ resembling two copies of $\Sigma$ joined by many small catenoidal bridges can be constructed by PDE gluing methods.
+(An LD solution $\varphi$ on $\Sigma$ is a singular solution of the Jacobi equation with logarithmic singularities which in the construction are replaced by catenoidal bridges.)
+We also determine the first nontrivial term in the expansion for the area $|\breve{M}|$ of $\breve{M}$ in terms of the sizes of its catenoidal bridges and confirm that it is negative; $|\breve{M}| < 2 | \Sigma|$ follows.

-In Part II we construct families of LD solutions for general $(O(2)\times \Z_2)$-symmetric backgrounds $(\Sigma, N,g)$.
+We demonstrate the applicability of the theorem by first constructing new doublings of the Clifford torus.
+We then construct in Part II families of LD solutions for general $(O(2)\times \mathbb{Z}_2)$-symmetric backgrounds $(\Sigma, N,g)$.
 Combining with the theorem in Part I this implies the construction of new minimal doublings for such backgrounds.
 (Constructions for general backgrounds remain open.)
-This generalizes our earlier work for $\Sigma=\Sph^2 \subset N=\Sph^3$ providing new constructions even for that background.
+This generalizes our earlier work for $\Sigma=\mathbb{S}^2 \subset N=\mathbb{S}^3$ providing new constructions even in that case.

-In Part III, applying the earlier result---appropriately modified for the catenoid and the critical catenoid---we construct new self-shrinkers of the mean curvature flow via doubling the spherical self-shrinker or the Angenent torus, new complete embedded minimal surfaces of finite total curvature in the Euclidean three-space via doubling the catenoid, and new free boundary minimal surfaces in the unit ball via doubling the critical catenoid.
+In Part III, applying the results of Parts I and II---appropriately modified for the catenoid and the critical catenoid---we construct new self-shrinkers of the mean curvature flow via doubling the spherical self-shrinker or the Angenent torus, new complete embedded minimal surfaces of finite total curvature in the Euclidean three-space via doubling the catenoid, and new free boundary minimal surfaces in the unit ball via doubling the critical catenoid.